 - To demonstrate an insatiable, unquenchable curiosity about anything that bears upon the success of the course.

 - Each class is limited to 15 participants.

-- Two on-site, two-day gatherings at Highland Lake Inn & Resort in Flat Rock, North Carolina.
+- Two on-site, two-day gatherings in the Asheville, North Carolina.
 One at the beginning of the course and one at the end of the course.

-- One-hour webinars every other week, excluding weeks of major holidays.
+- One-hour webinars every third week, excluding weeks of major holidays.

 - Weekly study assignments, exercises and quizzes.

-- Learning Leaders who will be competing with you to learn more than you learn will facilitate, with additional participation and provocations by Dr. Thayer himself.
+- Learning Leaders who will be competing with you to learn more than you learn will facilitate, with additional participation and provocations by Lee Thayer himself.